-2.5 Module Booking
+2.6 Module Booking

 The summer term starts on 1 March and ends on 31 August.
 The winter term starts on 1 September and ends on 28 (29) February.
 These dates are prescribed.
 Please book your modules by sending us an e-mail to imm@jade-hs.de.
-Please provide information on which module(s) (e.g. IMM01 Academic Research Methods) you would like to study and when you would like to study it/them (e.g. winter term 2021):
+Please provide information on which module(s) (e.g. IMM01 Academic Research Methods) you would like to study and when you would like to study it/them (e.g. winter term 2022):

-- You can book learning modules at any time.
+• You can book learning modules at any time.
 You can book one, two or more modules right at the beginning of a semester or, if you can not estimate how much time will be available for studying besides other (professional and/or personal) duties during the semester, you can also book one module after the other during the semester.
 For example: start with one learning module at the beginning of the semester (e.g. in March), finish it by handing in the home assignment three months later (e.g. in May) and further your IMM studies with another learning module until the semester end (e.g. in August).
 The same procedure applies for the winter term.
 Please bear in mind that it will take a maximum of ten working days starting from your inquiry up to your access to the learning module.
-As an exception, the two learning modules of 'Cost & Yield Management' and 'Case Studies' are completed as a group work.
-Therefore, you have to start them right at the beginning of the semester.
-We kindly ask you to take this into account. - There is not a sequential order given in which you have to study the learning modules.
-Even so, we strongly recommend to start with the 'Academic Research Methods' learning module as it introduces the overall concept of the IMM degree course in terms of combining theoretical knowledge with professional experience.
-Most learning modules conclude by handing in home assignments.
-However, please bear in mind that your participation in Elsfleth, Germany is required in order to complete the following three learning modules: 'International Maritime Law' (written examination), 'Cost & Yield Management' (corporate strategic planning simulation) and 'Case Studies' (presentation including a discussion).
+As an exception, the 'Project Management and Leadership' learning module is completed as a group work.
+Therefore, you have to start it right at the beginning of the semester.
+We kindly ask you to take this into account.

+There is not a sequential order given in which you have to study the learning modules.
+Even so, we strongly recommend to start with the 'Academic Research Methods' learning module as it represents the common basis in academia.
+Moreover, it introduces the overall concept of the IMM degree course in terms of combining theoretical knowledge with professional experience as well as the uniform design of all learning modules.